 The inability to control or regulate one’s emotions is often one of the primary drivers of substance abuse and addiction.
-A Dialectical Behavioral Therapy program, or DBT, gives those recovering from substance abuse a set of reliable practices to help them manage their emotions, end their dependency and minimize the risk of relapse.
+A dialectical behavior therapy (DBT) program gives those recovering from substance abuse a set of reliable practices to help them manage their emotions, end their dependency, and minimize the risk of relapse.
 DBT is an evidence-based practice that helps individuals create meaningful connections which can substantially improve the quality of their lives and, most importantly, help them achieve their goals of sobriety.

-The Primary Features of a Dialectical Behavioral Therapy Program
+The Primary Features of a Dialectical Behavior Therapy Program

 Different variations of DBT exist.
 However, most versions of the therapy include the following three components, as will your DBT treatment at Bayview Recovery.
 Also, DBT treatments, like most recovery modalities, can be tailored to the individual needs of the client.
 The three primary components of DBT are:

-The Value of a Dialectical Behavioral Therapy Program
+The Value of a Dialectical Behavior Therapy Program

-A Dialectical Behavioral Therapy program teaches clients how to manage acceptance and change, two crucial factors in the recovery process.
-DBT also teaches practitioners two additional, critical skills.
+A dialectical behavior therapy program teaches clients how to manage acceptance and change, two crucial factors in the recovery process.
+DBT also teaches practitioners two additional critical skills.
 First, DBT helps clients increase their tolerance to pain and stress, which often triggers substance abuse or relapse.
 Second, it helps build mindfulness, an awareness of the current moment, which helps clients identify all of their internal resources.
-Both of these practices promote acceptance which is the first step towards healing.
+Both of these practices promote acceptance which is the first step toward healing.

-The Benefits of the Dialectical Behavioral Therapy Program at Bayview Recovery
+The Benefits of the Dialectical Behavior Therapy Program at Bayview Recovery

-If you or a loved one has a problem with addiction, then Dialectical Behavioral Therapy can be a powerful tool to help you and them control one of the primary drivers of this deadly illness.
-You can have a dialectical behavioral therapy program as well as a host of other leading and proven treatments for drug and alcohol abuse at Bayview Recovery.
+If you or a loved one has a problem with addiction, then dialectical behavior therapy can be a powerful tool to help you and them control one of the primary drivers of this deadly illness.
+You can participate in a dialectical behavior therapy program as well as a host of other leading and proven treatments for drug and alcohol abuse at Bayview Recovery.
 Our treatment modalities include: